-- 1.3 The SLCC's statutory functions cover three main areas: legal complaints, oversight of complaint handling by the legal profession and monitoring the effectiveness of the Scottish Solicitor's Guarantee Fund controlled and managed by the Law Society of Scotland ("the LSS") and professional indemnity arrangements maintained by the Relevant Professional Organisations on behalf of their members (eg the Master Policy). - 1.4 The SLCC's function in respect of legal complaints is to: - (i) receive and log all complaints about legal practitioners in Scotland, and to determine if they are eligible for investigation - (ii) remit complaints about legal practitioners' conduct to the Relevant Professional Organisation (RPO the LSS, Faculty of Advocates and Association of Commercial Attorneys) - (iii) deal with complaints about inadequate professional service through mediation and/or investigation - (iv) receive, log and investigate complaints about how the RPOs investigated complaints about legal practitioners' conduct - 1.5 The SLCC's function in respect of oversight of complaint handling includes: - (i) monitoring and reporting on trends in the way the legal profession deals with complaints - (ii) auditing RPOs' conduct complaints records and - (iii) issuing guidance to the legal profession on dealing with complaints - 1.6 The SLCC's function in respect of the effectiveness of the Guarantee Fund and indemnity arrangements allows us to make recommendations to the RPO's about the arrangements in place and has included research into the Guarantee Fund and the Master Policy.
+- 1.3 The SLCC's statutory functions cover three main areas: legal complaints, oversight of complaint handling by the legal profession and monitoring the effectiveness of the Scottish Solicitor's Guarantee Fund controlled and managed by the Law Society of Scotland ("the LSS") and professional indemnity arrangements maintained by the Relevant Professional Organisations on behalf of their members (eg the Master Policy). - 1.4 The SLCC's function in respect of legal complaints is to: - (i) receive and log all complaints about legal practitioners in Scotland, and to determine if they are eligible for investigation - (ii) remit complaints about legal practitioners' conduct to the Relevant Professional Organisation (RPO the LSS, Faculty of Advocates and Association of Commercial Attorneys) - (iii) deal with complaints about inadequate professional service through mediation and/or investigation - (iv) receive, log and investigate complaints about how the RPOs investigated complaints about legal practitioners' conduct - 1.5 The SLCC's function in respect of oversight of complaint handling includes: - monitoring and reporting on trends in the way the legal profession deals with complaints - (ii) auditing RPOs' conduct complaints records and - (iii) issuing guidance to the legal profession on dealing with complaints - 1.6 The SLCC's function in respect of the effectiveness of the Guarantee Fund and indemnity arrangements allows us to make recommendations to the RPO's about the arrangements in place and has included research into the Guarantee Fund and the Master Policy.
+While the SLCC is an independent body, the work we do is influenced by the Scottish Government's National Performance Framework.
+We support the strategic objective of safer and stronger communities and the following outcomes: ensuring respect in exercising rights and responsibilities, legal services are fair and accessible, institutions and processes are effective and efficient.